Prior distributions for structured semi-orthogonal matrices: Incorporating Structure

 \subsection{Smoothness}

-To construct a prior distribution for a semi-orthogonal matrix with smooth structure, we introduce row dependence through the correlation matrix $\Omega.$ Example \ref{ex:matern} considers the case where the entries of $Z$ are i.i.d. standard normals and $\Omega$ is defined with the Mat\'ern correlation function.
-Proposition \ref{prop:corr} verifies that Assumption \ref{ass:Omega} of Theorem \ref{thm:limitingdistribution} holds for a variety of different sequences of correlation matrices.
+To construct a prior distribution for a semi-orthogonal matrix with smooth structure, we introduce row dependence through the correlation matrix $\Omega.$ Example~\ref{ex:matern} considers the case where the entries of $Z$ are i.i.d. standard normals and $\Omega$ is defined with the Mat\'ern correlation function.
+Proposition~\ref{prop:corr} verifies that Condition~\ref{ass:Omega} of Theorem~\ref{thm:limitingdistribution} holds for a variety of different sequences of correlation matrices.
+Example~\ref{ex:asymptotic_smooth} examines the setup of Example~\ref{ex:matern} in the asymptotic setting of Theorem~\ref{thm:limitingdistribution}.

-\begin{example} Let the entries of $Z$ be i.i.d. standard normal random variables and let $\Omega = (\Omega_{ij})$ satisfy $\Omega_{ij} = C_{\rho,\nu} \left(\left|i - j \right|\right)$ where
+\begin{example} Let the entries of $Z$ be i.i.d. standard normal random variables and let $\Omega = (\Omega_{ij})$ satisfy $\Omega_{ij} = C^{\text{Mat\'ern }}_{\rho,\nu}\left(\left|i - j \right|\right)$ where